shy2net/nodejs-angular-starter/README.md

 In order to configure the database connection string, please review the `Environment configurations` part of this readme.

-### Authentication
+### Authentication and roles

 This template comes prepacked with JWT authentication and associated middlewares to authenticate users. in the `src/auth.ts` file you will be able to see how the authentication is implemented.

 Basically, when a login occurs, the user is being authenticated against a hased password using bcrypt, if the passwords match, a token is being generated containing the user data within.

 When accessing guarded routes (using the authenticationMiddleware in the `auth.ts` file), the token will be decrypted and checked to see if it's valid.
 If so, the request will pass and a `req.user` property will be filled with currently logged on user.

 For example, let's take a look at a guarded route, such as the `/api/profile`.